wechaty/docusaurus/docusaurus/docs/howto/event.md

 ### `room-join` Event: messages

-The `room-join` event alerts when anyone joins the room.
+The `room-join` event alerts you when anyone joins the room.

 <Tabs
   groupId="programming-languages"